spsaucier/parenting-biblically/content/lessons/2016-07-07-prerequisite-relationships.md

 > “The most important thing a father can do for his children is to love their mother.”
 <cite>--- Theodore Hesburgh</cite>

+#### Biblical Submission
-#### Submit to one another out of reverence for Christ.
+>Submit to one another out of reverence for Christ.
+Eph 5:21 NIV

 > You wives will submit to your husbands as you do to the Lord.
 For a husband is the head of his wife as Christ is the head of his body, the church; he gave his life to be her Savior.
 As the church submits to Christ, so you wives must submit to your husbands in everything.
 > And you husbands must love your wives with the same love Christ showed the church.
 He gave up his life for her to make her holy and clean, washed by baptism and God's word.
 He did this to present her to himself as a glorious church without a spot or wrinkle or any other blemish.
 Instead, she will be holy and without fault.
 In the same way, husbands ought to love their wives as they love their own bodies.
 For a man is actually loving himself when he loves his wife.
 No one hates his own body but lovingly cares for it, just as Christ cares for his body, which is the church.
-And we are his body.
+And we are his body. >
->
 > As the Scriptures say, "A man leaves his father and mother and is joined to his wife, and the two are united into one."
 This is a great mystery, but it is an illustration of the way Christ and the church are one.
 So again I say, each man must love his wife as he loves himself, and the wife must respect her husband.
 <cite>Eph 5:21-33 - NLT</cite>